TDG-Platform/docs/DG_DSM_MVP_ver1.md

 #### INPUT OPTIONS

 The input data consists of a pair of in-track panchromatic stereo images in tiff format and factory-ordered (or preprocessed) to Level OR2A (ortho-ready level 2A).
-The imagery should include RPB/RPC files, and bundle-block-adjustment (BBA) is highly recommended for the most accurate results.
+The imagery should include RPC files in the same directory and bundle-block-adjustment (BBA) is highly recommended for the most accurate results.

 ### For satellite_stereo_pipeline Task: